 Craig Revel Horwood

-Craig is a well-known face on television in the UK and now, all over the world, as a judge on all thirteen series of BBC1's Strictly Come Dancing, presented by Claudia Winkleman and Tess Daly.
-He has recently returned to his roots as a performer in musical theatre, starring as Miss Hannigan in the new UK national tour of Annie.
+Craig Revel Horwood is a well-known face on television in the UK and now, all over the world, as a judge on all sixteen series of BBC1's Strictly Come Dancing.
+Throughout the years, Craig has been involved in a number of exciting and spectacular productions.

-In 2013 Craig wrote and directed a brand new show Strictly Confidential.
+In 2013 Craig wrote and directed a brand-new show Strictly Confidential.
 It toured the UK starring familiar faces from Strictly Come Dancing.
 He returned to the Watermill Theatre to direct and choreograph The Witches of Eastwick in July, followed by Fiddler on the Roof UK Tour.
-Craig directed and choreographed the Strictly Come Dancing Live Tour for the third time this year, as well as appearing as a judge.
+Craig has directed the Strictly Come Dancing Live Tour for many years, as well as appearing as a judge.

 Craig starred as Captain Hook in Peter Pan at the Orchard, Dartford in 2014, and at the Swan, High Wycombe in 2015.